mxck/react-native-material-menu/README.md

 | name  | description |   type | default              |
 | :---- | :---------- | -----: | :------------------- |
 | color | Line color  | String | `'rgba(0,0,0,0.12)'` |

+## Pietile native kit

+Also take a look at other our components for react-native - [pietile-native-kit](https://github.com/pietile/pietile-native-kit)

 ## License